acceleratingdigitalskills/intro-to-R-for-MRs/README.md

 * Fernando Andreu (DU)

 ## Contact
-Please get in touch with [Ananliese Micallef Grimaud](annaliese.micallef-grimaud@durham.ac.uk) or [Eamonn Bell](eamonn.bell@durham.ac.uk) with any questions about this lesson.
+Please get in touch with [Annaliese Micallef Grimaud](annaliese.micallef-grimaud@durham.ac.uk) or [Eamonn Bell](eamonn.bell@durham.ac.uk) with any questions about this lesson.